Johns Hopkins APL Goes Virtual to Honor 2019’s Top Innovation and Staff Achievements

 Brett Denevi and Carolyn Ernst, for “The Geologic History of Mercury,” published in the book “Mercury: The View after MESSENGER.”

 William Walton and David Porter, for “Towards CNN-Based Registration of Craniocaudal and Mediolateral Oblique 2-D X-ray Mammographic Images,” in the conference proceedings of the IEEE Engineering in Medicine and Biology Society.

-Tony Lui, for his lifetime achievement through a substantial body of publications that are significant in terms of peer recognition, prizes, citation frequency or influence in the innovation ecosystem.
+Tony Lui and Ralph McNutt, for their lifetime achievement through a substantial body of publications that are significant in terms of peer recognition, prizes, citation frequency or influence in the innovation ecosystem.